Online Marketing Blog

 Section I: Character.

-Great leaders do the right thing regardless of circumstances or situational context or other influencing factors.
+Great leaders do the right thing regardless of circumstances, situational context, or other influencing factors.
 They will not compromise their value system and personal ethics for temporary gain.
-While this can be difficult great leaders no there is no substitute for the truth.
+Without a consistent and enduring display of sound character, you’ll find it difficult to earn the trust and respect of those you lead.
+While your character will be tested often as a leader, great leaders no there is no substitute for the truth.

 Section II: Vision.

 Great leaders possess the ability to create a vision for the organizations they lead.
-They have the foresight to not only create a clear and well defined vision, but also have the ability to articulately communicate the vision.
-Perhaps most importantly they have the ability to align interests and sell the vision unifying leadership, management, staff and external stakeholders as well.
+They have the foresight to not only create a clear and well-defined vision but also have the ability to articulate, communicate the vision.
+Perhaps most importantly they have the ability to align interests and sell the vision unifying leadership, management, staff, and external stakeholders as well.

 Section III: Strategy.

-Great leaders are strategic thinkers who have the ability to translate their vision into an actionable strategy to insure its success.
-Strategically inclined leaders think in terms of leverage, creating partnerships, managing risk, opening new markets, deploying resources and any other items that create an advantage or defend a weakness.
+Great leaders are strategic thinkers who have the ability to translate their vision into an actionable strategy to ensure its success.
+Strategically inclined leaders think in terms of creating leverage, anticipating & leading change, managing risk & opportunities, being customer-focused, astutely deploying resources, always ensuring that the business model is in alignment with current market conditions, but fluid enough to accommodate changes in market dynamics and any other items that create an advantage or defend a weakness.

 Section IV: Tactics.

 Great leaders tend to be tactical geniuses and display a strong bias to action.
 They understand the difference between raw data and useful information.
-Moreover they know how to leverage information and resources to achieve their objectives.
-They are results driven and achievement oriented.
+Moreover, they know how to leverage information and resources to achieve their objectives.
+They are focused, results-driven, and achievement-oriented.

 Section V: Focus.